stanley-1/tp/docs/UserGuide.md

 Format: `find t/TAG`
 * Queries all contacts that are tied to `TAG`.
 * The tag must be existent and associated with certain contacts in the address book.
+* Tags are matched from the start of their names.

 Examples:
 * `find t/family` Checks all contacts in the address book which the user categorises as “family”.
 * `find t/work` Checks all contacts in the address book which the user categorises as “work”.
+* `find t/classmate` Checks all contacts which are categorised as "classmate" OR "classmates" etc.
+* `find t/mates` Checks all contacts categorised as "mates" BUT NOT "classmates".

 <br>